davwards/wanderlust/README.md

 7. User sees more details about the location [Finished in 48acda0]

+8. User can view a given location on a map

-8. User sees first locations faster on page load (Deprioritized.
+9. User sees first locations faster on page load (Deprioritized.
 Never really felt pain from this, would be a pain to do build a whole solution for this that no one could ever really perceive anyway.)

-9. User can close and reopen window without losing favorites
+10. User can close and reopen window without losing favorites